A N\'eel-type antiferromagnetic order in the spin 1/2 rare-earth honeycomb YbCl$_3$: Experimental results

 In Fig.~\ref{fig:torque}(a) we plot the temperature dependent $C/T$ at various magnetic fields.
-At zero field, the SRO hump releases 99.8\% of the ground state entropy, leaving only 0.2\% for the LRO, which is almost 100 orders of magnitude smaller than the entropy release of LRO in $\alpha$-RuCl$_3$ \cite{ruhc}.
-With increasing fields, the $T_2$ transition becomes more dominant while the hump at $T_1$ gets slowly suppressed.
-Fig.~\ref{fig:torque}(a) provides a quantitative visualization of how the entropy transfers from SRO to LRO under fields.
-Furthermore, an unusual response of $T_2$ to the applied field is observed.
+At zero field, the broad hump centered at $T_1$ releases 99.8\% of the ground state entropy, leaving only 0.2\% for the tiny sharp peak at $T_2$, which is almost 100 orders of magnitude smaller than the entropy release of LRO in $\alpha$-RuCl$_3$ \cite{ruhc}.
+With increasing fields, the entropy release is suppressed for the transition at $T_1$ but enhanced for the transition at $T_2$.
+This is a behavior frequently seen under fields for materials with both SRO and LRO, suggesting that the broad hump at $T_1$ is associated with the SRO and the sharp peak at $T_2$ signals LRO.
+Furthermore, an unusual response of $T_2$ to the applied field is observed, as shown in Fig.~\ref{fig:torque}(a).
 Instead of being monotonically suppressed by field, $T_2$ first increases from 0.60 K at 0 T to 0.85 K at 3 T and then gets smoothly suppressed down to 0.50 K at 9 T. This behavior contradicts the mean-field theory which suggests negative ${\partial T_N}/{\partial H}$ with field, but rather can be understood when theoretical treatment beyond the mean-field theory is employed which has shown that the reduction of spin dimensionality can induce a positive ${\partial T_N}/{\partial H}$ \cite{theory}.
-The reduction of spin dimensionality is small effect leading to a 0.1\% increase of N$\acute{\rm e}$el temperature in 3D magnet, but is larger with decreasing dimensionality.
-Recently, based on combined specific heat and elastic neutron scattering measurements, very similar behavior has been discovered in the entangled 1D spin chain material, K$_2$PbCu(NO$_2$)$_6$, where ${\partial T_N}/{\partial H}$ changed from positive to negative with increasing field where the reduction of spin dimensionality is suggested~\cite{art}.
-It is worth noting that this is the first time that sign change of ${\partial T_N}/{\partial H}$ was observed in a honeycomb material, indicating that YbCl$_3$ is a 2D honeycomb system.
+The reduction of spin dimensionality is a small effect leading to a 0.1\% increase of N$\acute{\rm e}$el temperature in 3D magnet, but is larger with reduced dimensionality.
+Recently, very similar behavior has been discovered in the entangled 1D spin chain material, K$_2$PbCu(NO$_2$)$_6$, where ${\partial T_N}/{\partial H}$ changes from positive to negative with increasing field and a broad specific heat hump associated with SRO is observed at higher temperatures~\cite{art}.
+The reduction of spin dimensionality is suggested to explain the sign change and the broad specific heat hump in K$_2$PbCu(NO$_2$)$_6$.
+Therefore, this assures that the broad hump at $T_2$ is associated with the SRO and the sharp peak at $T_1$ signals LRO in YbCl$_3$.
+More importantly, this is the first time that sign change of ${\partial T_N}/{\partial H}$ was observed in a honeycomb material, indicating that YbCl$_3$ is the most 2D honeycomb system until now.